 Patient-initiated measurement request (Trigger A).
 In this case, the patient decides to take a measurement and triggers the processing in the system.

 Static configured policy at a healthcare gateway that requests patient to initiate measurement (Trigger B).
-This can be an explicit message from the gateway device to a patient device, or it could just a indicator on the gateway itself such as a pop-up message or an indicator light requesting measurement.
+This can be an explicit message from the gateway device to a patient device, or it could just an indicator on the gateway itself such as a pop-up message or an indicator light requesting measurement.

 Static configured policy at a healthcare gateway that directly requests sensor data without patient intervention (Trigger C).
 This can be used in conjunction or in lieu of Triggers A or B. Some sensor data may be measurable or accessible without patient intervention so that the gateway merely needs to communicate with one or more sensors to obtain the data.